TelemetryDeck/docs/articles/insights-about-daily-users.md

 Click on _+ Create new Insight_.

 ### Use templates or create your own insight
+The fastest way to get insights about your daily users is by using our templates.
-Here you will find `Daily Active Users` on the top.
-After clicking on it, a new insight card will be created.
+Choose `Daily Active Users` and a new insight card will be created.
 The default display type is a line chart that will show you the daily active user count at a specific time.

-## Configure your insights to show daily active users

-To configure your newly created insight, click on your insight's name.
-From here you have different options to change the display of your insight to better suit your needs.
-Under the `Meta` category, you can change how the chart will be displayed.
+Learn how to configure your [insight](/docs/articles/insights/) to your needs.

 The most common display types for `Daily Active Users` are the line chart, the bar chart, or the table.
 Choose the one that fits your needs the best.
-In the `Signal` category, you can specify the type of signal you want to include in this chart.
-Here you can also change the granularity from displaying users per day to users per week, month, or even per year.
+You can always adjust the parameters of your insight at any time.
+You want to change from daily active users to monthly active users?
+Just change the granularity from displaying users per day to users per week, month, or even per year.

 ## And you're done!